Best IoT Products and Services

 The biggest challenge behind IoT-based connected home idea remains solid.
 How to connect the growing number of different smart devices and create a unified infrastructure within one space?

 Apple HomeKit framework seems to solve this problem.
-Thanks to Home app and recently introduced Home Pod speaker expected to roll out to the market in 2018, a wide range of smart home devices finally get the language to communicate with each other.
+Thanks to Home app and recently rolled out Home Pod speaker, a wide range of smart home devices finally get the language to communicate with each other.
 While consumers get a unified solution to control and manage their smart homes.

 Today, Apple’s HomeKit enables the producers of smart light bulbs, thermostats, door locks and security systems to build the devices compatible with each other and a one-stop control solution, be it Siri, iPhone, iPad, or soon also Home Pod assistant.
 Thus, HomeKit aims to solve the problem of yet divided, fractured smart home and create the foundation for a truly connected environment.